slegras/EBAI2017/hands-on/hands-on.md

 **What are all the possible gene types?**

-8. Exit the node you're connected to and go back to the master non-model
+8. Exit the node you're connected to and go back to the master server
 ```bash
 exit
 ```